UAL-RE/ReBACH/README.md

 ## Execution notes
 - ReBACH will attempt to fetch all items in the institutional instance.
 Items that are not published (curation_status != 'approved') will be ignored.
 - Items that are embargoed are also fetched however due to limitations in the API, only the latest version can be fetched until the embargo expires or is removed.
-- When processing collections, ReBACH records which items are part of the collection.
-However, to avoid duplication, it does not attempt to fetch the content of the items within the collection.
+- When processing collections, ReBACH records which items are part of the collection by appending them to collection's JSON as returned by the Figshare API.
 - If an item encounters errors, it will not be processed an any partial files are deleted in preservation staging storage